adiIspas/Hootsuite_Backend_API/README.md

 Or start from `run.sh` file.

+`!
+Attention:` Your drive for run the code is need to be shared in Docker and move code in a single directory with name of repository.

 ## Describe Application

 This application implements a simple REST API for adding and analysing transactions.